 Roberto Martin-Martin

-I’m an Assistant Professor of Computer Science at the University of Texas at Austin.
-My research integrates robotics, computer vision, and machine learning.
+I’m an Assistant Professor of Computer Science at the University of Texas at Austin, where I lead the RobIn (Robot Interactive Intelligence) Lab, and an Amazon Scholar.
+My research bridges robotics, computer vision, and machine learning to enable robots to act safely and autonomously in human environments such as homes and offices.

 Prospective students and applicants: due to the large number of requests, I may be unable to reply to your email.
 If you want to apply with my group, take a look here.